 The purpose of this document is to assist the electrical industry to understand their responsibilities as required by the Electricity Safety Act 1998 (the Act) and the Electricity Safety (General) Regulations 2019 and exemptions made by Orders-in-Council published in the government gazette in relation to metering.

 Specifically, the difference between the metering owned by a Major Electricity Company (MEC- distribution business) and embedded network metering.

 These technical and safety requirements apply in Victoria through Energy Safe Victoria’s (ESV) legislation and are to be applied in conjunction with the National Electricity Rules, administered by the Australian Energy Regulator (AER).

 These requirements do not apply to the five Major Electricity Companies (MEC’s) that hold a distribution licence under the Electricity Industry Act 2000, but do apply to subsidiary companies installing metering equipment not owned by the MEC (non-MEC metering).

 These requirements apply to both low and high voltage electrical installations.

 There is a common misconception by industry that the installation of metering equipment is not considered electrical installation work and therefore, is not required to be installed by a licensed electrical worker or a certificate of electrical safety issued.
 This is not the case.

-The installation of non-MEC owned metering is defined as electrical installation work and therefore is required to comply with the Electrical Safety Act 1998 and the Electricity Safety (Installations) Regulations 2009.
+The installation of non-MEC owned metering is defined as electrical installation work and therefore is required to comply with the Electrical Safety Act 1998 and the Electricity Safety (General) Regulations 2019.

-The Electricity Safety (Installations) Regulations 2009 mandates AS/NZS 3000 the Australian/New Zealand Wiring Rules as the minimum requirements for the design, construction and verification of electrical installations.
+The Electricity Safety (General) Regulations 2019 mandates AS/NZS 3000 the Australian/New Zealand Wiring Rules as the minimum requirements for the design, construction and verification of electrical installations.

 The installation of MEC owned metering equipment is exempted from various requirements of the Act including –